MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/add-watch-dialog-box.md

 ---

-# Add Watch Dialog Box
+# Add Watch dialog box

 ![Add watch](../../../images/addwatch_ZA01201565.gif)

 Use to enter a [watch expression](../../Glossary/vbe-glossary.md#watch-expression).
 The expression can be a [variable](../../Glossary/vbe-glossary.md#variable), a property, a function call, or any other valid Basic expression.
-Watch expressions are updated in the  **Watch** window each time you enter[break mode](../../Glossary/vbe-glossary.md#break-mode) or after execution of each statement in the Immediate window.
+Watch expressions are updated in the  Watch window each time you enter[break mode](../../Glossary/vbe-glossary.md#break-mode) or after execution of each statement in the Immediate window.

-You can drag selected expressions from the  **Code** window into the **Watch** window.
+You can drag selected expressions from the  Code window into the Watch window.